memfault/interrupt/_drafts/mcuboot-overview.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-A full discussion can be found in the design document located inside the MCUboot repository [^4] but in short on boot the "Swap status" is checked to resolve if an upgrade was in progress and resume it.
+A full discussion can be found in the design document located inside the MCUboot repository [^4].
+In short, on boot, the "Swap status" is checked to resolve if an upgrade was in progress and resume it.
 The status of "Swap info", "Copy done", & "Image Ok" is checked to decide if an upgrade should be performed or not.

 ## Example Project Setup